emard/filament-sensor/README.md

 second magnet from the filament detection magnet.

 Attractive force holds magnets together so they won't leave sensor easily.
+To remove inserted
-Inserted DxH=5x5 mm magnets can be removed with external magnet DxH=10x5 mm.
+DxH=5x5 mm magnets, insert filament, approach external magnet DxH=10x5 mm from the side and drag it.

 # Mechanical switch